moq-wg/moq-transport/draft-ietf-moq-transport.md

 the FIN if and only if all objects were sent.
 If the application receives all data on the stream and the FIN, it can ignore any RESET_STREAM it receives.

-If a sender does not deliver any objects from a Subgroup of a subscribed Group, it MAY send a STREAM_HEADER_SUBGROUP on a new data stream, with no objects, and then send RESET_STREAM_AT with a reliable_size equivalent to the length of the stream header.
-This would explicitly tell the receiver that there are unsent Subgroups in the Group.
+If a sender will not deliver any objects from a Subgroup, it MAY send a STREAM_HEADER_SUBGROUP on a new stream, with no objects, and then send RESET_STREAM_AT with a reliable_size equal to the length of the stream header.
+This explicitly tells the receiver there is an unsent Subgroup.

 Since SUBSCRIBEs always end on a group boundary [TODO: Update SUBSCRIBE to express this], an ending subscription can always cleanly close all its